gradle/gradle/design-docs/managed-component-model.md

 * Change implementation of `components` node to eagerly create a `binaries` child node for each element node, with the object returned by `componentSpec.binaries`
 * `components.«name».binaries` is projected using the unmanaged projection (i.e. it is opaque)
 * Use `.all()` hook of component's binaries container to create the child nodes of the `binaries` node as unmanaged node, based on the runtime type of the binary
+* Change all removal type operations of `«component».binaries` to throw `UnsupportedOperationException`

 #### Test Coverage